walterrowe/magick-frames/README.md

 1. Open the StyleDroplet AppleScript file in Script Editor and export as an app.
 1. Open the CreateStyleDroplets AppleScript file in ScriptEditor and run it.

-The [StyleDroplet](StyleDroplet.applescript) AppleScript is a style droplet runs the `frame_it` script to decorate your image files.
+The [StyleDroplet](StyleDroplet.applescript) AppleScript is a style droplet runs the “frame\_it” script to decorate your image files.
 The StyleDroplet AppleScript includes a set of predefined styles.
 The names of these included styles are in a property list called `styleDroplets`.
 Export the script in Script Editor as an app named for one of the included styles.

 The [CreateStyleDroplets](CreateStyleDroplets.applescript) AppleScript creates style droplets for all the predefined styles in the StyleDroplet script.

-When a style droplet runs it looks for it's own name in the styles property list and runs the `frame_it` script with the associated options for that style to decorate the selected or dropped images.
+When a style droplet runs it looks for it's own name in the styles property list and runs the “frame\_it” script with the associated options for that style to decorate the selected or dropped images.
 If you export the StyleDroplet as logo_dark, when it runs it will look for logo_dark in the style list and use the frame_it options for logo_dark to decorate your image.
 Export the StyleDroplet as different style names from the `styleDroplets` list to create multiple droplets that decorate your images in different styles.

 ### Export Individual Style Droplets